ali5ter/home-automation/README.md

 ## Bridging 3rd gen Nest thermostats to Apple Home

 Previous generations of Nest don't support Matter.
-We use [Homebridge](https://homebridge.io) with the homebridge-google-nest-sdm plugin which uses Google’s Smart Device Management API.
+I used [Homebridge](https://homebridge.io) with the homebridge-google-nest-sdm plugin which uses Google’s Smart Device Management API.

 ### 1. Run a Homebridge server on your machine

 Doing this with Docker Compose is super convenient and this [docker-compose.yml](homebridge/docker-compose.yml) file provides the definition.
 Running [start_server_stack.sh](start_server_stack.sh) script will use this definition to stand up the server.

-** Note: Homebridge in Docker Desktop for macOS can’t be discovered by the Apple Home app reliably because Docker on Mac doesn’t expose the container’s mDNS/Bonjour to your LAN.
+**Note: Homebridge in Docker Desktop for macOS can’t be discovered by the Apple Home app reliably because Docker on Mac doesn’t expose the container’s mDNS/Bonjour to your LAN.
 This means Apple Home cannot find Homebridge running in Docker due to network isolation.
 Host networking doesn’t fix it on Mac (Docker’s host mode is a VM thing, not your actual Wi-Fi/Ethernet).
-For more details, see [Docker Desktop networking limitations on macOS](https://docs.docker.com/desktop/networking/).
+For more details, see [Docker Desktop networking limitations on macOS](https://docs.docker.com/desktop/networking/).**

 You can install Homebridge natively on macOS as long as you have [Node](https://nodejs.org/en) installed (which is easily installed using [homebrew](brew.sh)).
 To install Node using Homebrew, run: